chestdb/chest/fibonacci_radix_tree.md

 ### Lower bound

 The smallest node can't be split anymore, so all possible combinations have to fit inside it.
-That means, if the smallest node saves 1 byte of a key, then it needs to have at least 256 slots.
+That means, if the smallest node saves 1 byte per key, then it needs to have at least 256 slots.

+There are a couple of options for circumventing that:

-This could be circumvented by splitting the node even further – like make it contain 5 *bits* per key.
+- Split the node even further – like, make it contain 5 *bits* per key.
 But good luck implementing that. 😉
-Better options are:

 - Simply increase the node size / chunk size.
 - Represent one leaf node with multiple chunks in a linked-list-style.